How to make a living when you have multiple chemical sensitivity

 Self-employed

-A hair stylist has an agreement with a large hospital that she can offer haircuts to patients in their rooms.
+A hair stylist got an agreement with a large hospital that she could offer haircuts to patients in their rooms.
 This is especially popular with bedridden patients.
 Later on she created her own one-chair salon inside the hospital.
 This was in a very large hospital in Dallas that did not use fragrances much.

 Another hair stylist opened her own chemically-free hair salon in a Danish town.
 She serves regular people, and also has several MCS customers.
 Some travel to her salon from far away to avoid the usual chemical onslaught.